Cabeza77/particle_code/README.md

 The physical mass in solar masses that represents one FARGO distance unit.
 This is also the mass of the central star.

+    double precision :: adx

+The adiabatic index of the gas.

     double precision :: alpha

 The alpha viscosity parameter.
 This is used to add a random walk to the particles depending on their Stokes number due to turbulent motion of the gas.
 If this value is set to zero, no random walk will be added.